Phinaosoba/Phinaosoba/README.md

 ## Hi there 👋

-Phina is a beginner in web dev and is always ready to learn and develop herself
+Phina is a beginner in web dev and is always ready to learn and develop herself.
+I plan to be a front-end developer
 ---
 # Languages and Tools: